AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/display-ad-experiences.md

 [!DNL Create] empowers modern marketers to [produce brand-consistent display ad experiences](/help/user-guide/create/create-display-ad.md) by using [guidelines](/help/user-guide/guidelines/overview.md), image assets, and a [well-crafted prompt](/help/user-guide/effective-prompts.md).

+When generating display ad experiences, four variation, all fueled by the prompt, guidelines, and content you added, are created and shown in the Canvas.

 Editable sections of a display ad experience include:

 * Headline